 - The Cancer Revolution: A Helpful Program to Reverse and Prevent Cancer…recommended

 - Tripping Over The Truth, by Travis Christofferson…published in 2014, this book details the story of “the return of the metabolic theory of cancer and illuminates a new and hopeful path to a cure.”
-This book is a must read piece of scientific investigative journalism for anyone who has any of the diseases which can be helped by assisting one’s mitochondrial health, and that would be most diseases.
+This book is a must read piece of well written scientific investigative journalism for anyone who has any of the diseases which can be helped by assisting one’s mitochondrial health, and that would be most diseases, not just cancer.

 - Cancer as a Metabolic Disease, by Thomas Seyfried, Ph.D….published in 2012.
 This 400 page text is written by a professor of biology at Boston College and covers the subject of cancer’s true origins in technical detail.
 Chapter 11 is entitled “Mitochondria: The Ultimate Tumor Suppressor.”
 See reference #16 below for an informative interview of Dr. Seyfried.